The Best Apres Ski Drinks in North America & A Shot With A Human Toe

 Image appears courtesy: Sourdough Saloon

-We know this place isn’t close to a ski resort, but we had to at least give a shout out to this legendary drink & inspiration behind our list of one-of-a kind cocktails.
+We know this place isn’t close to a ski resort, but we had to at least give a shout out to this legendary drink and inspiration behind our list of one-of-a kind cocktails.
 In Dawson City, just a few blocks off the mighty Yukon river, sits the Sourdough saloon.
 What starts harmless enough as a shot of whiskey transforms into the ULTIMATE dare of a drink… it includes an actual human toe that has been dehydrated and preserved in salt, used to garnish a drink of your choice.

 The Legend Of The Sourtoe Cocktail